processone/docs.ejabberd.im/content/admin/configuration/listen.md

 	    transport: tcp

-The **port number** defines which port to listen for incoming connections.
+The **port** defines which port number to listen for incoming connections: it can be a Jabber/XMPP standard port or any other valid port number.
-It can be a Jabber/XMPP standard port or any other valid port number.
+Alternatively, set the option to a string in form `"unix:/path/to/socket"` to create and listen on a unix domain socket `/path/to/socket`.

 The **IP address** can be represented as a string.
 The socket will listen only in that network interface.
 It is possible to specify a generic